electricimp/DarkSky/README.md

 # DarkSky 2.0.0 #

 This class provides access to the Dark Sky API provided by [Dark Sky](https://darksky.net/).
-This API supersedes the Forecast API previously provided by Dark Sky and supported by Electric Imp’s Forecastio library.
-Version 1.0.1 of the DarkSky library is equivalent to version 1.1.2 of the Forecastio library.

 Access to the Dark Sky API is controlled by key.
 To obtain a key, please register for developer access [here](https://darksky.net/dev/register).